mjfactor/Inventory-Management-System/README.md

 ## Usage
 To use the Inventory System, follow these steps:
+1  Fork this Repository

-1. Run the application: `java -jar target/invetorysystem-1.0-SNAPSHOT.jar`
+2. Run the application: `java -jar target/invetorysystem-1.0-SNAPSHOT.jar`
-2. Follow the on-screen prompts to log in or reset your password.
+3. Follow the on-screen prompts to log in or reset your password.
-3. Use the dashboard to manage inventory and view transaction history.
+4. Use the dashboard to manage inventory and view transaction history.

 ## Editing the GUI